susanwrotethis/more-mec-shortcodes/README.md

 A number of fields are not used in this format, including the event content, the excerpt, tags, event label, event color, featured image, organizers and the more info link.

-Single events, all-day events, the hiding of times or locations and hourly schedule information is ignored.
-It assumes that Repeat is set to Certain Weekdays and the After field is used to set when the event stops repeating.
+Single events, all-day events, the hiding of times or locations and hourly schedule information are ignored.
+The plugin assumes that Repeat is set to Certain Weekdays and the After field is used to set when the event stops repeating.

 Categories cannot be excluded.

-There is only one layout format.
 While missing values for the fields that are used should not break the site, the results may not be pretty.

+There is no pagination.
+The shortcode is intended for short lists.

 ## Installation